djmitche/web-explainers/sec-ch-ua-form-factor.md

 ## Format

+The header is an `sf-list`, which includes all applicable form-factor values.
-The content and format of the hint and its allowed values remain to be determined.
+The spec includes non-normative descriptions of the allowed values and outlines circumstances where new values might be added.

 # References